September 24, 2007

-Think Twice, a project of the National Education Policy Center, provides the public, policymakers and the press with timely, academically sound reviews of selected publications.
-The project is made possible by funding from the Great Lakes Center for Education Research and Practice.
+The Think Twice project provides the public, policy makers and the press with timely, academically sound reviews of selected think tank publications.
+It is a collaboration of the Education Policy Studies Laboratory at Arizona State University and the Education and the Public Interest Center at the University of Colorado at Boulder and is funded by the Great Lakes Center for Education Research and Practice.